Monday, February 13, 2012

 1988: Keith Sweat's work paid off as "I Want Her" remained at #1 for the third week on the R&B chart.

-1988: There were two new songs in the Top 10: "Don't Shed a Tear" from Paul Carrack and "She's Like the Wind" by Patrick Swayze and Wendy Fraser.
+1988: There were two new songs in the Top 10: "Don't Shed A Tear" from Paul Carrack and "She's Like The Wind" by Patrick Swayze and Wendy Fraser.

 1988: Gloria Estefan & Miami Sound Machine were one of the top new talents and they took over at #1 on the Adult Contemporary chart with the great song "Can't Stay Away From You".